-Drug Evaluation Committee 2020-48 Management Records of Investigational Drugs Used in Clinical Trials from the Performing Medical Institutions' Inventory
+Drug Evaluation Committee 2020-48 Management Records of Investigational New Drugs Used in Clinical Trials from the Conducting Medical Institution's Inventory

 Related classification: Investigational drugs